altive/flutter_app_template/README.md

 This package takes care of functions (responsibilities) related to setting notification permissions and receiving push notifications for the application.

+Currently using Firebase Cloud Messaging.

+### `remote_parameter_fetcher`

+This package is responsible for the function (responsibility) of retrieving remotely configured parameters and providing them in a specified type.

+Currently using Firebase Remote Config.

 ### `themes`

 This package is responsible for the appearance of ThemeData and other appearance-related data used in Flutter apps.